NoxInmortus/docker-ldap-tool-box/README.md

 ## How to build

-Choose one of the LDAP-Tool-Box projects : white-pages, service-desk, self-service-password
+Choose one of the LDAP-Tool-Box projects : white-pages, service-desk or self-service-password
 ```
 export LTB_PROJECT=self-service-password
 docker build --build-arg LTB_PROJECT=${LTB_PROJECT} -t noxinmortus/docker-ldap-tool-box:${LTB_PROJECT} .